 Advertising and marketing costs consist primarily of internet advertising, online marketing, direct mail, print media, and television commercials and are expensed when incurred.
-Advertising costs totaled \$3.5 million and \$2.8 million, respectively, for the three months ended September 30, 2022 and 2021.
+Advertising costs totaled \$4.0 million and \$3.5 million for the three months ended September 30, 2023 and 2022, respectively.
 Costs associated with the marketing and promotion of the Company's products are included within selling, general, and administrative expenses.
 Advertising costs associated with the operation of our SilverPrice.org and GoldPrice.org websites, which provide price information on silver, gold, and cryptocurrencies, are not included within selling, general, and administrative expenses, but are included in cost of sales in the condensed consolidated statements of income.